michael85731/Socket-practice/README.md

 # What's this?
 A Socket programming practice written by `c`.
-Just a simple file transfer from server to client.
+Just a simple PNG file transfer from server to client.
 ***
 ## Program restriction
 ### 1. Image file title limit